 Nasib Shah Shinwari

-PESHAWAR: Aiming to motivate, aware and educate the leader women of tribal regions about the social structure of Fata, governance system and the proposed reforms to prepare them for future challenges, a short course with the theme ‘Electoral and Riwaj Regulation Awareness’ was organized by Khwendo Himmat-O-Ranra(KHOR) in Peshawar from 15th February to 17th February 2018.
+PESHAWAR: Aiming to motivate, aware and educate the leader women of tribal regions about the social structure of Fata, the governance system, and the proposed reforms to prepare them for future challenges, a short course with the theme ‘Electoral and Riwaj Regulation Awareness’ was organized by Khwendo Himmat-O-Ranra(KHOR) in Peshawar from 15th February to 17th February 2018.

 The speakers delivered their valuable speeches and information about how to deal with the social challenges faced by the leader tribal women during the three days course.

-The three days course was also aimed to educate and prepare the participants how to deal with the technical issues after the Supreme Court and Peshawar high court jurisdiction is extended to Fata regions.
+The three days course was also aimed to educate and prepare the participants on how to deal with the technical issues after the Supreme Court and Peshawar high court jurisdiction is extended to Fata regions.

 She presented a comprehensive and informative collection of human and women rights during her speech to the participant of the course